 As one of the most versatile and popular knives in the market, the KABAR BK2 holds true to its reputation.
 With the KABAR name attached to it, one will know very well that it can be up to par with its legendary brother, the 1219c.
 In case you are planning to get one, check out the brief KABAR BK2 review below.

-If you are a knife enthusiast, you should already know the story on how KA-BAR became a popular knife manufacturer.
+If you are a knife enthusiast, you should already know the story of how KA-BAR became a popular knife manufacturer.
 KA-BAR is now a well-known manufacturer and seller of military, tactical, all-purpose, utility, hunting, outdoor, and law enforcement knives, and this company is the one responsible for manufacturing and selling the KABAR BK2.

-Actually, the design of the knife was heavily consulted from Ethan Becker.
+Actually, the design of the knife was heavily consulted by Ethan Becker.
 Becker is a chef, a mountain climber, and a renowned survivalist.
 As an expert survival enthusiast himself, he joined KABAR, and they were able to produce one of the most loved survival knives—the KABAR Becker Companion BK2 fixed-blade knife.

 - Weight: 1.5 pounds